How To Make A Fun Disco Ball Mirror!

 Below are the steps we followed in making our specific disco ball mirror.
 You can try other variations, this is just what worked for us.

-- Choose your Mirror, whether it is an existing one or new.
-We bought our 16×20 mirror at Family Dollar for $10.00.
+1. Choose your Mirror, whether it is an existing one or new.
+We bought our 16ร—20 mirror at Family Dollar for $10.00.
+Above I do have a link for an Amazon mirror, however shop around.
 Having the frame was helpful so that we could build the styrofoam frame on top of this.

-- We then bought these styrofoam sheets at Michaels craft store , because they were not as thick as we wanted we layered three together to give us the height needed to carve a rounded styrofoam frame
+2. We then bought these styrofoam sheets at Michaels craft store , because they were not as thick as we wanted we layered three together to give us the height needed to carve a rounded styrofoam frame.

 Completed disco ball mirror